BERLINSAMUELRAJ/LIBRARY_MANAGEMENT_SYSTEM/README.md

 GO
 ```

-10. **List Employees with Their Branch Manager's Name and their branch details**:
+**Task 10: List Employees with Their Branch Manager's Name and their branch details**:

 ```sql
 WITH BRANCH_CTE AS(